 Examples of answers that prove the goal is specific:

-- A1: I want to lose 12 lbs.
+- A1: I want to land a Junior Marketing Specialist position.

-Questions for Measurable goals
+Questions for measurable goals

 - Q1: How will I measure progress?